 - 1 bottle hydrogen peroxide

-A great bath to try at the first sign of a cold!
-Hydrogen peroxide aids in detoxification, while the ginger helps bring on a good ‘sweat’ to help cleanse the body and draw out toxins.
-If you’re already feeling puny and congested, a hot bath can speed healing as the steam works to open the sinuses.
+This is a great detox bath for colds—try it at the first sign of sickness!
+Hydrogen peroxide aids in detoxification, while the ginger helps bring on a good sweat to help cleanse the body and draw out toxins.

-5. Sea Salt + Eucalyptus
+5. Sea Salt + Eucalyptus Bath

 - 1 cup sea salt